Jaemin-c/valorant-analysis/README.md

 We focus our analysis on these columns to explore which gameplay stats most strongly correlate with Radiant-level success, and whether some Immortals show Radiant-like characteristics.

 ## Step 2: Data Cleaning and Exploratory Data Analysis

-To ensure consistent and reliable analysis, we cleaned the raw `val_stats.csv` dataset through the following steps:
+To conduct a meaningful analysis and build a reliable model, we first needed to clean and understand our dataset.
+In this step, we performed both **data cleaning** to prepare the dataset for modeling, and **exploratory data analysis (EDA)** to uncover patterns and distributions in key variables.

+### Part 1: Data Cleaning
 ### 1. Parsing Numerical Columns

 Several numeric features were stored as strings or had missing/invalid values.
 We used `pd.to_numeric(..., errors='coerce')` to convert these columns safely to numeric values, coercing invalid entries to `NaN`.
 The columns processed include: